pascalh/BnfcCabal/README.md

 BnfcCabal is a cabal file creating tool for labeled BNF grammars of file extension *.cf.
-BnfcCabal runs bnfc on a given labeled grammar and automatically builds a cabal file containing all modules bnfc produces.
+BnfcCabal runs bnfc on a given labeled grammar and automatically builds a cabal file containing all modules created by bnfc.

 # 2) Installing BnfcCabal